BayshoreNetworks/gargoyle/README.md

 Notes:

+	- Currently addresses TCP ports, UDP support will come soon

-	This software ignores certain elements by default so as to not be too aggressive or disrupt legitimate functionality:
+	- This software ignores certain elements by default so as to not be too aggressive or disrupt legitimate functionality:

 		- any port that the system is aware of (data comes from "/proc/net/tcp")
 		- any port in the ephemeral range for the target system (data comes from "/proc/sys/net/ipv4/ip_local_port_range")